Skinz3/Skinz3/README.md

 ## Hi there

 * I code mainly softwares, tools, games and some utils libraries.
-I particularly like data processing and simulation
+I particularly like **data processing** and **simulation**.
 * I am studying for a master's degree at the **University of Rennes 1**, **Beaulieu**.
-* I am a piano player, do not hesitate to consult my youtube channel!
+* I am a piano player, do not hesitate to consult my youtube channel !

  [![ytb](https://img.shields.io/badge/Skinz3-ce4630?labelColor=red&logo=Youtube&style=for-the-badge&logoColor=white)](https://www.youtube.com/channel/UCtJh00haAmCR4isDu8LVexA)